Fatores de Risco

 - we may be subject to litigation, administrative or arbitral liabilities related to the acquired companies, and we may be obligated to pay sums for which we do not have a right to indemnification by the sellers of the respective acquired companies or for which we may be unable to receive, in whole or in part, indemnification from the sellers of the respective acquired companies; and

-The occurrence of any of these events could materially adversely affect our business, results of operations, financial condition or cash flow, especially with respect to a large acquisition or several concurrent acquisitions.
+The occurrence of any of these events could materially adversely affect our business, operational results, financial condition or cash flow, especially with respect to a large acquisition or several concurrent acquisitions.

-We depend on suppliers of telecommunications, internet and data centers for our “software as a service,” or SaaS, cloud and on-premise infrastructure, and any fluctuation or interruption in the provision of these services may materially adversely affect our services and profitability.
+We depend on suppliers of telecommunications, internet and data centers for our “software-as-a-service,” or SaaS, cloud and on-premise infrastructure, and any fluctuation or interruption in the provision of these services may materially adversely affect our abilities to serve our customers and profitability

 Providers of telecommunications, internet and data centers are a fundamental part of our infrastructure of SaaS, cloud and on-premise software and services.
 We depend on them to provide such services and they constitute a key element in our business strategy and infrastructure.
 It is crucial that the infrastructure that we use to host our software products remains safe, does not suffer system failures and is perceived by our customers and partners to be safe and reliable.
 Instability or interruptions of our services due to failures by our suppliers are usually perceived by our customers as our responsibility and may adversely affect the market’s perception of the quality of our products or services, including with respect to SaaS, cloud and on-premise software and services, which may cause some of our customers to cancel their subscriptions to our services and affect our ability to increase our sales.